 When you see someone you’re instantly attracted to, your body is paying attention too.
 Your sense of smell might have a lot to do with your ability to feel love at first sight.
 Pheromones play a part in creating the attraction between romantic partners, in ways that scientists are still studying.
 It’s replicated in nature, though—when mammals mate, pheromones are a huge factor.
 So it makes sense that it would be an indication of attraction in humans, too.

 It’s all about the chemicals.

 The instant chemistry you may feel with someone is real.
 Attraction creates a chain of chemical reactions in the body, leaving you susceptible to falling in love.
 Dopamine and serotonin can be impacted by the chemistry you feel with someone, and once that rush hits, it’s hard to walk away from it.
 This is why love can feel addictive sometimes.
 Chemically speaking, it is addictive!
 Once your brain starts getting those pleasurable vibes, you’re more likely to want to continue spending time with the person you’ve just connected with.

 Sometimes it’s one-sided.

-Research suggests that it is rare that both members of a relationship will report falling in love at first sight.
-This could indicate that it’s really just based off attraction at first sight, but that’s technically still up for debate.
+It can also be rare for both members of a relationship to fall in love at first sight.
 It’s also much more likely to happen with people who fit the stereotypical beauty ideals of their culture.
 Chances are there are plenty of people who have fallen in love at first sight when they see a supermodel across the room—but the likelihood of it being mutual, in that example, is slim to none.